-- UPs are granted by the European Patent Office (EPO) in the course of the existing EP grant procedure. - Once the UPCA enters into force, the applicant will be able to choose whether or not the resulting EP should have 'unitary effect' in the contracting EU Member States.
+- UPs are granted by the European Patent Office (EPO) in the course of the existing EP grant procedure. - The applicant is able to choose whether or not the resulting EP should have 'unitary effect' in the contracting EU Member States.
 Such a request has to be filed within one month of a decision to grant.
 In the absence of such a request, the application will lead to the grant of a standard EP, requiring validation in each designated state in the usual way. - A request for unitary effect can only be made in respect of EPs that are granted with the same set of claims for all UP participating Member States. - If the EPO determines that at least one of the formal requirements for the request for unitary effect is not met, it will invite the applicant to correct the deficiencies within a non-extendable period of one month.
 The request will be rejected if the deficiencies are not addressed within this period.
 Applicants will have the right to appeal the decision of the EPO to the UPC.